collabnix/dockerlabs/automation/terraform/macOS/README.md

-# Using Terraform on Docker for Mac
+# Getting Started with Terraform on Docker for Mac 18.05

 ## Installing Terraform on Docker for Mac